mateussantin/New-Product-1st-on-Category-Page-Magento-1.9/README.md

 # New-Product-1st-on-Category-Page-Magento-1.9

-### Copy `app/code/core/Mage/Catalog/Block/Product/List/Toolbar.php` to `app/code/local/Mage/Catalog/Block/Product/List/Toolbar.php` Or simply copy the attached file and paste it in the given directory (create a new directory if it is not exists).
+### Copy `app/code/core/Mage/Catalog/Block/Product/List/Toolbar.php` to `app/code/local/Mage/Catalog/Block/Product/List/Toolbar.php` or simply copy the attached file and paste it in the given directory (create a new directory if it is not exists).

 #### Open new file and look at these lines of code in around line 232
 ~~~php